Do Large Language Models have Shared Weaknesses in Medical Question Answering?: Results

-As shown in Table \ref{tab:length}, GPT-3.5, GPT-4, PaLM 2 and Llama~2 13B had significantly ($p<0.01$) negative relationships between accuracy and question length.
-Two other models, Llama 7B and Vicuna 7B, had negative relationships with $p$-values of $0.06$.
-No model had better performance on longer questions.
+As shown in Table \ref{tab:length}, GPT-4o, and Claude Opus did not have significant relationships between accuracy and question length.
+The other models had negative relationships, particularly Phi 3.
+Older models also had negative relationships.